IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 PM
 Still no improvement, so I will try without the per-image LSTM and see if that helps things.

+### 10 PM
+I don't know why, but val loss is absurdly unstable with this.

+And as of epoch 20, not great performance.
+Time to retry ViT